 This commitment translates to millions of hours of volunteer labor deployed on a wide range of community needs, including community service in public schools, service projects for nearby residents and businesses, and support through outreach ministries for youth, elderly, and homeless populations.
-Data reported by CCCU institutions indicates that each CCCU student devotes an average of 13 hours per year to community service or service learning.
 In the aggregate, this commitment totals 5.4 million hours of community service annually across all CCCU institutions.
 This is equivalent to a full-time team of 2,700 people working year-round to improve communities across the country.
+Over 35 percent of CCCU students participate in volunteer or community service programs while enrolled, which exceeds the national average of approximately 25.7 percent.20 These participating students commit an average of 38 hours per year, well above the national average of just 34 hours per year.